WPSurfer.com

 Once their Tinder accounts gets hacked, you know they are in trouble.

-If you can block your login pages from the world like I do, Add challenges to your login form or limit failed login attempts to 5.
+If you can block your login pages from the world like I do, Add challenges to your login form or limit failed login attempts to 5, your site will be fine.

 If a hacker figures out your password after five attempts is because you are dumb.